 Kiribati is a member of the Group of Friends on Climate and Security in the United Nations.

 Trade between Germany and Kiribati is limited.
 According to Federal Statistical Office figures, Germany’s exports to Kiribati amounted to only 341,000 euro in 2021, while there were no imports from the country in 2021 (source: DESTATIS)

 Germany funds technical cooperation micro-projects in Kiribati.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH also carries out various projects in the Pacific countries from which Kiribati benefits.
-The regional project Coping with Climate Change in the Pacific Island Region strengthened capacities for adapting to climate change in the region by providing advisory services between 2009 and 2021.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH also carries out various projects in the Pacific Island countries from which Kiribati benefits.